LDonn32/pands-weekly-tasks/README.md

 Python Lists Lists are used to store multiple items in a single variable.
 I used a list in the program to store the sequence of numbers.

 ```
-# Create a list to store the sequence
+# Create a list to store the sequence.
 sequence = []
 ```

 Next I added a while loop.
 With the while loop, the program can execute a set of statements as long as a condition is true.

 ```
-# Continue the process until the number becomes 1
+# Continue the process until the number becomes 1.
 while number != 1:

 ```